On Saturday morning, I found myself on the road again.

 As I began to eat, I overheard a server tell a regular she just learned a patient escaped from a local psychiatric hospital.
 According to her friend, who was supposedly an employee at the hospital, the patient was described as dangerous.
 The server and the regular agreed their best precaution was to carry their guns with them until the patient was re-admitted.
 Then, the server added that she hoped she wasn’t murdered that evening.
 I ate quickly.

 While I can’t say I’d make a point to return to The Brass Lantern, I also can’t really say I disliked my meal, well-cooked eggs, American cheese, grape jelly packets, and all.
-The food and coffee were served piping hot, the skillet was not greasy, and I found the servers endearing.
-A little unpolished and a little motherly.
+The food and coffee were served piping hot, the skillet was not greasy, and I found the service endearing.
 I basked in the “hun’s” and “dear’s” and appreciated their efforts to make sure everyone’s coffee and water was refreshed.

 As I paid my tally of $10, I asked for a small, to-go cup for my remaining glass of coffee to sip on the remainder of my drive.
 The server provided me with a fresh tumbler of hot coffee and offered me a set of French vanilla creamers.
 Not the powdered kind.
 I loved her for that.